 Loss of use of your property: Such as rental car bills, or if you used your property or vehicle in your business and lost some of your income while the vehicle was not able to be driven is recoverable in a car wreck or accident case.

 Storage: If your vehicle was towed from the scene and stored in a storage yard, you will have bills for that storage.
 This is recoverable in an auto accident or motor vehicle wreck case.

 Total loss of property: If your vehicle was destroyed and cannot be repaired, you are entitled to recover the value of the vehicle just prior to the accident happening.

-Diminished value of property: If your vehicle has been repaired, but it is now worth less money due to it having been involved in the accident, then you are entitled to recover money for the diminished value of your vehicle.
+Diminished value of the property: If your vehicle has been repaired, but is now worth a lower amount of money due to it having been involved in the accident, then you are entitled to recover money for the diminished value of your vehicle.

-Loss of body member or mental function: If you have lost an arm, leg, or mental function or capacity due to the accident or injury, then you may recover damages for the harm that was caused.
+Loss of body member or mental function: If you have lost an arm, leg, hearing, or mental function or capacity due to the accident or injury, there may be circumstances where this injury needs to be claimed separately from physical impairment or disfigurement in order to recover damages for the harm that was caused.

 Loss of consortium (spouse, parent, child/filial): If the injury severe enough that it has caused you to no longer enjoy the companionship of your family members, then you are entitled to recover for how this has damaged your family relationships.